annargrs/blog/_posts/2020/2020-07-15-anonymity.markdown

 ---
 layout: single
-title:  "Peer review or PR review?
-How ACL reviewing can become fully anonymous."
+title:  "Should the reviewers know who the authors are?"
 date:   2020-07-15 01:00:47 -0400
 categories: squib
 tags: academia peer-review
 mathjax: false
 toc: true
-excerpt: "Why fully anonymous peer-review is important, and what we can do to achieve that."
+excerpt: "Why fully anonymous peer-review is important, and how we can achieve that in ACL rolling review reform."
 #twitter_thread: https://twitter.com/annargrs/status/1246491202377089035?s=20
 header:
     og_image: /assets/images/justice.png